sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 This refers to the context frame occurrence entity which contains the details of the tag.
 Tag contains all the properties of the base Entity defined above.
+When one prints the name of the ContextFrame object, it returns a random unique integer denoting the occurrence, with the template as ``ContextFrameOccurrence: {random_integer}``

 Model
 --------

 This refers to Model entity, which contains the details of the model, Model contains all the properties of the base Entity defined above.
+When one prints the name of the model object, it returns the name alongwith the ID of the model, with the template as `Model: {model_name}_{model_id}`

 -  **.model\_instance**: This methode returns the Model object (created and deployed by extending model base- ModelABC).